leung-austin/simple-shell/REPORT.md

-## Project 1 - Simple shell
+## Simple shell

-To begin our project we started in phase 1 with the removal of system() and implemented a simple fork(), execvp(), and wait() setup.
+To begin the project we started with the removal of system() and implemented a simple fork(), execvp(), and wait() setup.
 Forking allowed for a parent to be able to wait for the child and the execution of the given command.
 This structure we decided to keep and created into a function we have now